What will my child learn?

 The school day starts at 8:30 and ends at 3:15 with pick up between 3:15 and 4:00.
 During that 45 minutes of pick up time students can do homework, extra enrichment activities while waiting on aftercare to begin.
-Aftercare begins at 4:00 to 6:00 for a charge.
+Aftercare is from 4:00 to 6:00 for a charge.

 4K through 1st Grade

 Students in 4K through 1st Grade will begin the morning in homeroom with a Mandarin-speaking teacher.
 During this time students, will do their calendar work, community building exercises, and recite the pledge.
 The Mandarin-speaking teacher will teach science and math along with a designated time for Mandarin language arts where students learn and practice speaking and writing simplified Chinese characters.
 During the day, students will spend 90-minutes with an English-speaking teacher who will instruct reading, writing and language arts.
 Related arts time will include 45-minutes of art, dance, PE, music, or media, and where appropriate Mandarin-speaking teachers will instruct these classes.